 There are two versions of bristles you can opt for; soft bristles and hard bristles.
 Both types have positives and negatives to each.

 Due to the makeup, hard bristles may be irritating to those who have short and fine hair.
 If you are any of the aforementioned, opt for the soft bristles as they are kinder and gentler on the scalp.
 Soft bristles are good in flattening and toning down curls.
 In addition, brushes made of soft bristles are more flexible and durable compared to hard bristles.

 Hard bristles are better left off with thicker and longer strands as they hardly go through the scalp.
 They help tame difficult-to-manage hair and have the advantage of creating waves faster than soft bristles.
 Hard brushes are also best to use when you want to get a deeper wave pattern.

-You may choose between a paddle-shape and round-shape brush.
+You may choose between a paddle-shape and a round-shape brush.

-Paddle wave brushes have a rectangular-like design which can be likened to that of boat’s paddle.
+Paddle wave brushes have a rectangular-like design that can be likened to that of a boat’s paddle.
 Because they are quite large and wide, they can tackle a larger portion of your hair.
 This makes them the ideal wave brush for gents and lads with thick and coarse hair.

 Brushes contoured into a round shape are best with longer hair as they can help it look thin and more manageable.
 Round wave brushes can also have the benefit of adding volume and to your tresses.